adaltas/node-nikita/packages/ipa/src/user/exists.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'uid':
             type: 'string'
             description: '''
             Name of the user to check for existence, same as the `username`.
             '''
           'username':
             type: 'string'
             description: '''
             Name of the user to check for existence, alias of `uid`.
             '''
           'connection':
             type: 'object'
-          $ref: 'module://@nikitajs/network/lib/http'
+            $ref: 'module://@nikitajs/network/lib/http#/definitions/config'
             required: ['principal', 'password']
         required: ['connection', 'uid']

 ## Handler